Bernburg killing centre: First phase of operation

-According to a surviving internal summary, the so-called Hartheim Statistics, 8,601 people were killed at Bernburg in 1941.
+According to a surviving internal summary, the so-called Hartheim Statistics, 8,601 people were murdered at Bernburg in 1941.
 These statistics cover only the first phase of the T4 killings that were carried out by Hitler's order of 24 August 1941, and do not include any figures for 1940.

 Euthanasia doctors

 The organizers of the Nazi Euthanasia Programme, later known as Action T4, Viktor Brack and Karl Brandt, ordered that the killing of patients could only be carried out by clinicians, because the letter of authorization from Hitler dated 1 September 1939 only referred to doctors.
 The operation of the gas tap was therefore the job of the gas doctors in the extermination centres.
 Despite that, during the course of the Euthanasia Programme, in the absence of the doctors or for other reasons, the gas tap was also operated by non-medical personnel.
 In correspondence with the outside world, the doctors employed false names.

 The following doctors carried out euthanasia in Bernburg: